CCBR/CCBR_NextflowTemplate/docs/user-guide/preparing-files.md

 - resources/tools.yaml

 ### 2.1.1 Cluster Config
-The cluster configuration file dictates the resouces to be used during submission to Biowulf HPC.
-There are two differnt ways to control these parameters - first, to control the default settings, and second, to create or edit individual rules.
+The cluster configuration file dictates the resources to be used during submission to Biowulf HPC.
+There are two different ways to control these parameters - first, to control the default settings, and second, to create or edit individual rules.
 These parameters should be edited with caution, after significant testing.

 ### 2.1.2 Tools Config
 The tools configuration file dictates the version of each software or program that is being used in the pipeline.